Leek and Rudyard Railway

 Rudyard Lake has been a centre for leisure activities for over 200 years.
 The lake was built in 1797 to provide water for the canal system and is in fact a reservoir rather than a lake.
 The lake is still a major source of water for the Trent & Mersey canal system and is owned by British Waterways.
-Over 2.5 miles long is the largest straight stretch of water in England outside the Lake district
+Over 2.5 miles long is the largest straight stretch of water in England outside the Lake District.

 The name Rudyard came from Ralph Rudyard who is alleged to have killed Richard III.
 The lake gave its name to Rudyard Kipling whose parents first met at a party by its shores and had such a particular love for it that they named their child after it.
 He went onto become world famous for his stories such as Jungle Book and his poetry.

 The lake provides an ideal location for boating, bird watching, fishing, sailing and walking.
-Rowing boats are available for hire in the Summer along with the sale of fishing permits.
-Refreshments are available at Platform 2 Cafe at Rudyard Station at weekends when the train is running.
-The Hotel Rudyard is located near the Dam head and serves a full range of meals and refreshments as well as providing overnight accommodation.
-A covered picnic area is available at Rudyard Station.
-A new Activity Centre building was constructed at the Dam Head in 2004 to provide meeting rooms and storage for boating.
+Rowing boats are available for hire in the Summer along with the sale of fishing permits and boat trips in the lake's launch.
+The Hotel Rudyard is located near The Dam and serves a full range of meals and refreshments as well as providing overnight accommodation.
+An Activity Centre building was constructed at the Dam Head in 2004 to provide meeting rooms and storage for boating.
 A particular aim is to provide facilities for the disabled to enjoy access to the water.
 A Visitor Centre and toilets opened at The Dam in early 2000.
 The visitor centre tells the story of the lake and its surroundings and is well worth a visit.
 Also worth a visit is the Earl of Macclesfield boathouse which was renovated and reopened in 2009.

 The Lake has an active group of Friends of the Lake who work to care for it and promote its attractions.
 They welcome new members and can be contacted on 01260 299442.
 The Lake Ranger can be contacted on 01538 306280.